pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-two/index.md

 pulumi config set gcp:zone us-west1-a     // any valid GCP Zone here
 ```

-Now, in `index.ts` add the following code:
+Now, in `index.ts`, add the following code:

 ```typescript
 import * as k8s from "@pulumi/kubernetes";